davidgroves/ba97populator/README.md

 and to have Firefox and the [Gecko Selenium driver](https://github.com/mozilla/geckodriver/releases) installed.

-You need to edit the credentials.json file and fill in your information.
+Rename example-credentials.json to credentials.json and fill it in.

 Then you just run the program and it should write your flights to STDOUT.